shapeblue/hackerbook/cloudstack/0-init.md

 [hacking](http://www.catb.org/esr/faqs/hacker-howto.html).
 Following guildelines
 are recommended:

-- Learn by coding and experimentation
+- Learn by programming, debugging and experimentation
 - Avoid being stuck with only theory
 - Do not attempt to understand everything the first time
 - Do not read everything end to end